 In accordance with the Workforce Innovation & Opportunity Act (WIOA) Plan, Tennessee Department of Labor and Workforce Development Policies, 20CFR.200 and Section 107(h) of the WIOA, it shall be a conflict of interest for any member of the Northern Middle Tennessee Workforce Board to vote and shall recues themselves from their official Board duties on any matter under consideration regarding the provision of services by that member or by an entity such member represents or that would provide a direct financial benefit to such member or close personal acquaintance.
 Furthermore a conflict of interest is any circumstance in which a member's individual interest impairs, or gives the appearance of impairing, his or her ability to make unbiased decision or provide unbiased public services.
 Also, any matter before the Board or workforce system staff in which a member has a financial or personal interest, which is in conflict or gives the appearance of conflict.
 The Northern Middle Tennessee Workforce Board members have previously imposed these restrictions on themselves in their by-laws.
 However, by signing this statement, I acknowledge these provisions and an identifying any known conflicts of interest.

-I have no known conflicts of interest Middle Tennessee Workforce Board related to my service on the Northern .

-I am disclosing the following conflicts of interest as related to my servic on the Northern Middle Tennessee Workforce Board:
+I have no known conflicts Middle Tennessee Workfo of interest related to my service prce Board. on the Northern ing conflicts of interest as relate ennessee Workforce Board: d to my service Printed Na ame: Signature: Date:

-D: (IN

-Printed Na ame:

-Signature: Date: